Data retention and archive in Azure Monitor Logs

 Move the slider to increase or decrease the number of days, and then select OK.

-By default, all tables in your workspace inherit the workspace's interactive retention setting and have no archive policy.
-You can modify the retention and archive policies of individual tables, except for workspaces in the legacy Free Trial pricing tier.
+By default, all tables in your workspace inherit the workspace's interactive retention setting and have no archive.
+You can modify the retention and archive settings of individual tables, except for workspaces in the legacy Free Trial pricing tier.